 Personally, I travel around the country all year round.
 The best travel time for me, since the weather is generally good and the tourist activities are low, is November until Christmas.

+By the way, as a travel agency in Bogota Colombia, we specialize in tailor-made trips and would be happy to advise you at any time.
 With a basic vocabulary in Spanish you are well prepared for an exciting holiday in Colombia.
 Anyway, I wish you a nice journey!